jyotsna-priya/linux/283assignment1/Readme.md

 4. Install git

 ### Download and build the Linux kernel source code
-5. Fork the repository where the Kernel code is available and git clone the code from own repository
+5. Fork https://github.com/torvalds/linux repository where the Kernel code is available and git clone the code from own repository
 6. Go to the downloaded directory and install the necessary packages:

     `cd linux`